sara-nl/griddocs/source/Pages/Practices/topos/clients/topos_bash_client.rst

 ====================

 **newPool**
-  | Returns a new, unused pool name
+  | Returns a new, unused pool name.
   | Usage: ``newPool``
   | Returns the unique new pool name